annotorious/annotorious/README.md

 ## Professional Support

-Need help with Annotorious integration, custom development, or support?
-I offer **integration consulting**, **custom feature development**, and ongoing **support retainers**.
-I only take on a limited number of projects to ensure quality service and timely delivery.

 Want to work with me?
 Drop me a line at hello@rainersimon.io to explore options for your project.

+Looking for help with integration, customization, or feature development?
+I offer consulting and professional services for teams and organizations that need dedicated support or technical guidance.

+Contact me at hello@rainersimon.io to discuss your project.

 ## Older Versions